-Student complaints and grievances regarding board policy or administrative regulations and other matters should be addressed to the student's teacher or another licensed employee, other than the administration, for resolution of the complaint.
+Creating an environment where students feel comfortable addressing their concerns in a meaningful manner is vital to the learning process.
 It is the goal of the board to resolve student complaints at the lowest organizational level.
+Student complaints and grievances regarding board policy, administrative regulations, or other matters should first be addressed to the student's teacher or another licensed employee, other than the administration, for resolution of the complaint.